byu-cpe/ComputingBootCamp/website/_selfpaced/04_website.md

 3. Name your repository appropriately:
     * Each Github user can have a website at *username.github.io*.
 If you want to use this URL, you should name your repo *username.github.io*.
 For example, if your Github username was *jgoeders*, you would name your new repository *jgoeders.github.io*.
     * Otherwise, you can name your repository anything else, and it will be available at *username.github.io/repo_name*.
 For example, if your Github username was *jgoeders* and you named the repository *test_website*, the website would be hosted at *https://jgoeders.github.io/test_website/*.
 4. Choose *Public* or *Private*.
 Either is fine.
 You can have your repository files be private and still host a public website.
+If you use the later option, you will need to use your student privileges to sign in to github.
+The server will not allow you to host a private website from github on a free account.
 5. Click *Create repository from template*

 ## Activate Github Pages